U.S. hits Credit Suisse, Deutsche Bank with toxic debt penalties

 Analysts at regional bank ZKB said that the charge would depress the bank's leverage ratio from 3.4 percent to 3.1 percent.

-(Additional reporting by Maiya Keidan, Arno Schuetze, Karen Freifeld, Kathrin Jones and Simon Jessop; Writing by John O'Donnell; Editing by Adrian Croft and Keith Weir)
+(Additional reporting by Maiya Keidan, Arno Schuetze, Karen Freifeld, Kathrin Jones and Simon Jessop)